YasmineBB/saucehub/README.md

 * As a first time user:

   - I want to find sauce options tailored to my palate.
-  - I want to find out about the spice levels of various chillies
+  - I want to find out about the spice levels of various chillies.
   - I want to be able to navigate easily throughout the pages.